Why Visit Trento: 15 Best Things To Do In Trento Italy

 • Saturday and Sunday’s opening hours are 9:00 am until 5:00 pm, 12:00 pm to 1:30 pm lunch break.

-It is best to visit Doss Trento (and other scenic spots around Trento) during the Golden Hour.
-It is the time of the day when the sun makes a good angle with the horizon and when sunlight is golden to orange in color.
-It commonly happens during sunrise and sunset, when the sky is clear.
+The best time to explore Doss Trento and other scenic spots around Trento is during the Golden Hour.
+This is the time of day when the sun is at a perfect angle, casting a golden to orange hue across everything it touches.
+You can usually catch this moment during sunrise or sunset, when the sky is crystal clear.
+Not only is this the perfect time for photos, it’s also the least crowded time.

 6. Stroll along River Adige in Trento (Parco delle Albere)

-The path isn’t usually crowded, so you can find peace and quiet.
-The sound of the flowing river is relaxing too!
-But, the best part is the view of the mountains that just complete the tranquil package of the hiking activity.
+Best of all, the path isn’t usually crowded, so you can find some peace and quiet to enjoy the soothing sound of the flowing river.
+But the real highlight is the stunning view of the mountains, which adds the perfect touch to this already tranquil hiking experience.

-Well, I brought you here to Parco delle Albere because it’s very close to the next best thing to do in Trento, which is MUSE.
-Also, there are shops and cafes in the park where you can eat and have refreshments.
+I brought you here to Parco delle Albere because it’s very close to the next best thing to do in Trento: MUSE.

 7. Discover Trento’s Museo delle Scienze

-What’s most surprising about Trento being a city in the alps is MUSE, an amusing high-tech interactive museum about science and natural history.
+What’s really surprising about Trento being a city in the Alps is MUSE, a delightful high-tech interactive museum about science and natural history.

-I expected Trento to be a medieval, historical and nature-focused only destination, but I was partly wrong.
+I thought Trento would only be a destination for history and nature lovers, but I was partly wrong.

-Actually, MUSE has 7 floors.
-But the highest of them is just a panoramic Terrace.
+Actually, MUSE has 7 floors, but the highest one is just a panoramic terrace.
 Here’s what you can see for each level of MUSE:

 1. (-1) Basement – Evolution of life, worth 5 million years of discovery